 C.7.
 Is more than one Group company listed in Spain?

-YES NO
+YES X NO

 Listed subsidiaries

 CEMENTOS PORTLAND VALDERRIVAS, S.A.

-Has a public definition been established describing precisely the respective business relationships between the parent company and the listed subsidiary, and between the listed subsidiary and other group companies:

-Define any business relationships between the parent company and the listed subsidiary, and between the listed subsidiary and other group companies

-Identify the mechanisms in place to resolve possible conflicts of interest between the listed subsidiary and other group companies:

-Mechanisms for resolving conflicts of interest
+Has a public definition been established describing precisely the respect relationships between the parent company and the listed subsidiary, and between subsidiary and other group companies?
+YES NO X Define any business relationships between the parent company and the listed subsidiary, and between the listed subsidiary and other group companies Identify the mechanisms in place to resolve possible conflicts of interest between subsidiary and other group companies: en the listed Mechanisms for resolving conflicts of interest